6 Reasons You May Not Want to Plead Guilty

 (6) You may be giving up the right to an appeal.

+By pleading guilty, you might be giving up the right to an appeal.
 An appeal is essentially a complaint to a higher court about whether the conviction and/or sentence in your case should have ever occurred.
 Some prosecutors and judges require that a defendant give up his or her right to an appeal of the conviction and sentence in a case following a plea bargain.
 This is done so that they don’t have to deal with your case again in the future.
 Your attorney may have advised you of strategic reasons for entering a guilty plea, but you should discuss in detail the possible waiver of your right to appeal before moving forward.

 At the end of the day, the decision to plead guilty is a difficult one and it should be fully addressed with your attorney.
 Your attorney should learn what your goals are and he or she should advise you based on what those goals are and how you want to see your case resolved.
 Above all, ask questions and know your rights.